cybertec-postgresql/walbouncer/README.md

 Dropping databases
 ------------------

-Have all slaves that want to filter out the dropped database actively streaming before you execute the drop.
+Have all replicas that want to filter out the dropped database actively streaming before you execute the drop.
-Otherwise the slaves will not know to skip the drop record and xlog replay will fail with an error.
+Otherwise the replicas will not know to skip the drop record and xlog replay will fail with an error.

 Potential future features
 =========================